-As a Registered Farrier you will have more than likely undertaken, as a minimum, a four year and two month farriery apprenticeship including achievement of the WCF Diploma in Farriery (DipWCF) in order to gain your right to registration within the Register of Farriers and subsequent legal right to practice farriery within GB.
+As a Registered Farrier you will have more than likely undertaken a farriery apprenticeship including achievement of the WCF Diploma in Farriery (DipWCF) in order to gain your right to registration within the Register of Farriers and subsequent legal right to practice farriery within GB.

 Without realising, as part of your day to day work on yards and around horse owners, you are representing the profession of farriery through both your workmanship and conduct.